warimwe/landing-portfolio/README.md

 ## Description

 The website entails an "about me" section providing details about myself.
 It outlines my background educational and professional details.
 It also includes previous projects, my hobbies and skills.
+You can access this site using this link: https://warimwe.github.io/landing-portfolio

 ## Usage